Before making wedding reservations, please make sure the following requirements can be satisfied:

 - Any previous marriages by either the Catholic or Non-Catholic party must already be annulled or the proper paperwork finalized.
 This includes weddings that took place outside of a Catholic church.

-- There is a six-month minimum requirement for marriage preparation. *No weddings can be scheduled with less than nine months notice.* This preparation may be completed in your own parish or with Fr.
-Mech or Fr.
-Gonyeau at the Cathedral as described here:
+- There is a nine-month minimum requirement for marriage preparation. *No weddings can be scheduled with less than nine months notice.* This preparation may be completed in your own parish or with one of our priests at the Cathedral as described here:

 If one of our priests is presiding at the wedding:

 - Meet with one of our priests to go over the A-form to ensure freedom to marry in the Catholic Church.

 - Attend an AOD-approved marriage seminar and show us the certificate of proof.
-We recommend one of our own Marriage Workshop Days, or the weekend retreats at either St. Anastasia in Troy or Our Lady of Good Counsel in Plymouth or Bright Beginnings.
+We recommend one of our own Marriage Workshop Days, or the weekend retreats at either St. Anastasia in Troy or Our Lady of Good Counsel in Plymouth, or Bright Beginnings.
 To learn more about the Cathedral’s next Marriage Workshop Day, please connect with our wedding coordinator.